Hessian (soldier)

-Hessians (/ˈhɛʃənz/ or /ˈhɛsiənz/) were German soldiers who served as auxiliaries to the British Army during the American Revolutionary War.
-The term is an American synecdoche for all Germans who fought on the British side, since 65% came from the German states of Hesse-Kassel and Hesse-Hanau.
-Known for their discipline and martial prowess, around 30,000 Germans fought for the British during the war, around 25% of British land forces.
+Hessians (/ˈhɛʃənz/ or /ˈhɛsiənz/) were German soldiers who served as auxiliaries to the British Army in several major wars in the 18th century, most notably in the American Revolutionary War.
+The term is a synecdoche for all Germans who fought on the British side, since 65% came from the German states of Hesse-Kassel and Hesse-Hanau.
+Known for their discipline and martial prowess, around 30,000 to 37,000 Hessians fought in the war, comprising approximately 25% of British land forces.

-While regarded, both contemporaneously and historiographically, as mercenaries, Hessians were legally distinguished as auxiliaries: whereas mercenaries served a foreign government of their own accord, auxiliaries were soldiers hired out to a foreign party by their own government, to which they remained in service.
-Auxiliaries were a major source of income for many small and relatively poor German states, typically serving in wars in which their governments were neutral.
-Like most auxiliaries of this period, Hessians served with foreign armies as entire units, fighting under their own flags, commanded by their usual officers, and wearing their existing uniforms.
+While regarded both contemporaneously and historiographically as mercenaries, Hessians were legally distinguished as auxiliaries: whereas mercenaries served a foreign government on their own accord, auxiliaries were soldiers hired out to a foreign party by their own government, to which they remained in service.
+Auxiliaries were a major source of income for many small and relatively poor German states, typically serving in wars in which their governments were otherwise neutral.
+Like most auxiliaries of this period, Hessians were attached to foreign armies as entire units, fighting under their own flags, commanded by their usual officers, and wearing their existing uniforms.

 Hessians played an essential role in the Revolutionary War, particularly in the northern theater.
 They served with distinction in many battles, most notably at White Plains and Fort Washington.
-The added manpower and skill of German troops greatly sustained the British war effort, though it also outraged colonists and increased support for the Revolutionary cause.
-The use of "large armies of foreign mercenaries" was one of the 27 colonial grievances against King George III in the United States Declaration of Independence, while the Patriots used the deployment of Hessians to support their claims of British violations of the colonists' rights.
+The added manpower and abilities of German troops greatly sustained the British war effort—at some points accounting for up to one-third of British strength—but also outraged colonists and increased support for the Revolutionary cause.
+The use of "large armies of foreign mercenaries" is mentioned in the 25th of the 27 colonial grievances against King George III in the Declaration of Independence, and the Patriots cited the deployment of Hessians as proof of British violations of the colonists' rights.